-The factory-installed option non-fused disconnect (NFD) switch (see Fig. 19) is located in a weatherproof enclosure located under the main control box.
+The factory-installed option non-fused disconnect (NFD) switch is located in a weatherproof enclosure located under the main control box.
 The manual switch handle and shaft are shipped in the disconnect enclosure.
 Assemble the shaft and handle to the switch at this point.
-Discard the factory test leads (see Fig. 17).
-Connect field power supply conductors to LINE side terminals when the switch enclosure cover is removed to attach the handle.
+Discard the factory test leads (see Fig. 16).